 People started to talk about Singapore’s math success in 1995, when Singaporean children wowed the world with their first-place score on an international math test.

 This inspired a husband-wife team to bring the Singapore Math textbooks to the United States so that American children could benefit from them as well.
-Now, the original Primary Mathematics series and its spin-offs are used in classrooms and homeschools around the U.S. and the world.
+Now, the original Primary Mathematics series and its spin-offs are used in classrooms and homeschools around the world.

 Singapore Math is one of my top recommendations for homeschool math curriculum–but that doesn’t mean it’s right for every child or parent.